 Tips for raising venture capital for your startup

-Venture capital is often a crucial aspect in a startup going from snotty-nosed new kid on the block to major international player.
-It’s by no means the only way to raise finance but the prestige, experience and contacts that VC-backing brings can be a big competitive advantage for a growing business.
+Venture capital is often a crucial aspect for a startup to turn from a snotty-nosed new kid on the block to a major international player.
+It’s by no means the only way to raise funds but the prestige, experience, and contacts that VC-backing brings can be a big competitive advantage for a growing business.

 Nevertheless, dealing with VCs can be tricky.
-While you might feel as though your startup is unique and worth every penny of investment and second of time, you won’t be a VC firm’s top priority; your value to them is unlikely to be as great as their value to you.
-So you need to be able to convince a VC that they should get on board at the same sort of level at which you value your company.
+While you might feel as though your startup is unique and worth every penny of investment, you won’t be a VC firm’s top priority; your value to them may not be as great as their value to you.
+With 60% of businesses failing in the first 3 years, your startup is a risk that they need to weigh up.
+So, you need to be able to convince a VC that they should get on board at the same sort of level that you value your company.

-When seeking backing, you should ask yourself if the equity and loss of control that can come with investment is worth the injection of capital and expertise.
+When seeking backing, you should ask yourself if the equity and loss of control that can come with investment are worth the injection of capital and expertise.

 The best time to first make contact with a VC is relatively early on, to whet their appetite as quickly as possible.
 If they aren’t keen on pursuing a relationship at that point, at least you don’t lose anything.
-The next time you cross paths, the likelihood is you will have improved upon your humble beginnings and be able to show the ways in which you have grown in a short space of time, and hopefully suddenly become a lot more attractive.
+The next time you cross paths, it is likely that you will have improved upon your humble beginnings and be able to show the ways you have grown to be an attractive business in a short space of time.
 One VC investor describes this process as perfect for demonstrating ‘momentum’ and your ability to develop quickly and efficiently beyond the initial phase.
 It is also a great case for building a long-term relationship with a VC, rather than seeing your pitch as a one-off.

 Taking the plunge and looking to secure VC funds can be the thing that takes your business to the next level, so in order to avoid some common mistakes that will result in no investment, let’s look at how to go about identifying, wooing, and closing a VC round.

-You will then want to have a look at your methods of approaching venture capitalists.
-Cold calling won’t work, neither will a stake out at the HQ hoping to pounce as someone leaves for a lunch break.
+Once you have decided which type of financing you want, you will then want to have a look at your methods of approaching venture capitalists.
+Cold calling won’t work, neither will a stakeout at the HQ hoping to pounce as someone leaves for a lunch break.
 The best thing you can hope for is an introduction through somebody that a VC trusts.
-This could be someone they have previously invested in, an angel investor or simply someone in the industry that they know and value the opinion of.
-The stakes are high when investing in a startup so having them lowered (even incrementally) by this introduction can be incredibly valuable.
+This will involve some serious networking and charm.
+This trusted individual could be someone they have previously invested in, an angel investor, or simply someone in the industry that they know and value the opinion of.
+The stakes are high when investing in a startup, so having them lowered (even incrementally) by getting vouched for by a close connection can be incredibly valuable.

 Next, work out your pitch.
-Alongside this, work out an ironclad business plan.
+A great pitch largely relies on an ironclad business plan.
 Your business plan needs to be as detailed as possible and you should know it inside and out.
 The VC backer is going to quiz you on it, so you don’t want to be caught out without an answer.
 Figure out everything from your burn rate to your break-even point.
 Make it as complex as it needs to be, but don’t make it confusing.
-This means sticking to your strongest points and keeping it factual – don’t try and put up any smoke or mirrors because a VC with see straight through it.
-Want to see some examples of some the world’s biggest company’s VC pitches?
-You’re welcome.
+This means sticking to your strongest points and keeping it factual – don’t try and put up any smoke or mirrors because a VC will see straight through it.
+Forbes has a great guide to help you create the perfect VC pitch.

 Ultimately, the number one thing that a VC will care about is the return on their investment.
 You might have a great idea, but ask yourself – is it scalable?
-How quickly can you make it grow and how much money will it take to get there?
-Hopefully you will have done your research into the market you are targeting and will have an idea on whether it is big enough to provide ample opportunity for fast growth.
-And if you’re sure the market is there, you need to be prepared to convince VC backers that you know what you are talking about, or ideally that no one knows what they are talking about more than you do at that moment.
+How quickly can you grow and how much money will it take to get there?
+Hopefully, you will have done your research into your target market and will have an idea of whether it is big enough to provide ample opportunity for fast growth.
+And if you are sure the market is there, you need to be prepared to convince VC backers that you know what you are talking about, or, ideally, that no one knows what they are talking about more than you do.

 When it comes to the point of your pre-money valuation, be sensible about it.
-Your valuation has a huge impact on the decision made by a VC firm because it determines the return they will be getting for their investment.
-Obviously it might not mean a lot in terms of how much your company is worth at the moment, but it will be an indicator to investors of the speed of your all-important growth rate.
+Your valuation has a huge impact on a VC firm's decision because it determines the return they will be getting for their investment.
+Obviously, it might not mean a lot in terms of how much your company is worth at the moment, but it will be an indicator to investors of the speed of your all-important growth rate.
 Be prepared to justify your valuation and negotiate with VCs.